 Remmina Command Not Found After DNF Installation

-If the shell cannot find Remmina after installation, plugin or base package installation may have failed during a previous transaction.
+If the shell cannot find Remmina after installation, the base package may not have installed cleanly or the shell may still be using stale command lookup state.

 bash: remmina: command not found